cloudflightio/dockerinwsl/README.md

 # DockerInWSL

-This Project is meant to be an easy alternative to [DockerForWindows](https://docs.docker.com/desktop/windows/install/).
-It uses WSL2 and DockerInDocker as a lightweight replacement for the Moby-VM.
+This Project is meant to be a minimal alternative to [Docker Desktop](https://docs.docker.com/desktop/windows/install/).
+It uses WSL2 and the official "Docker" Container-Image (docker:dind) as a lightweight replacement for the Moby-VM.

 ## How to install?

 The easiest way is to use our private WinGet Repository.
 See https://github.com/cloudflightio/winget-pkgs for details.

+**Please check if you have WSL2 installed and activated!** The installation is currently NOT checking for a working WSL2 environment.
+Also, check if you got a 5.x Linux Kernel Version (preferable 5.10.x or later) installed.
+Check `wsl --status` to get info about your WSL version.
+Try `wsl --install` and `wsl --update` to get the latest WSL install.
+See https://docs.microsoft.com/en-us/windows/wsl/install for more information.

 If you are one of the eager kind just execute the following in a privileged PowerShell window: